-Additional data, such as from \textit{Spitzer} \citep[e.g., ][]{martinache2018,Q1-SP022}, where available, will be helpful to better constrain the galaxy SEDs and photometric redshifts.
-Future observations and analyses in the millimetre with SPT, in the X-rays with eROSITA or the 'XMM Fornax heritage programme'\footnote{\url{https://fornax.cosmostat.org}}, and optical/NIR/mm/radio spectroscopy (including \Euclid spectra in the near-infrared) will help to obtain a clearer view of these structures and on the thousands of protoclusters that will be detected in the forthcoming \Euclid DR1 data set.
-Indeed, in total, we can expect of the order of 40\,000 protoclusters with a mass limit of $M \ge 8\times10^{13} M_{\odot}$ in the complete EWS in the redshift range $z=1.5$--4 \citep{euclid_boehringer2025}.
+Future observations and analyses in the millimetre with SPT, in the X-rays with eROSITA or the ‘XMM Fornax heritage programme'\footnote{\url{https://fornax.cosmostat.org}}, and optical/NIR/mm/radio spectroscopy (including \Euclid NIR spectra) will help to obtain a clearer view of these structures and on the thousands of protoclusters that will be detected in the forthcoming \Euclid DR1 data set.
+Indeed, in total, we can expect of the order of 40\,000 protoclusters with a mass limit of $M \ge 8\times10^{13} M_{\odot}$ in the complete EWS in the redshift range 1.5--4 \citep{euclid_boehringer2025}.

 \begin{appendix}